sandialabs/SmartDBs/README.md

 ## Running

 ### Config files
 In order to run either mode of the program, a config file must be created in the same directory you are running the code.
-The format of the configuration file is 7 lines of separated KEY=VALUE pairs.
+The format of the configuration file is line-separated KEY=VALUE pairs.
+All keys must have values unless a default is given.
 The required keys are:

 ```
-GENOMES=path to where the genome assemblies are to be stored
+GENOME_DIR=Path to where the genome assemblies are to be stored
-GTDB=path to folder with gtdb data OR 'none'
+GTDB_DIR=Path to folder with gtdb data OR 'none'
-SOFTWARE=path to where the software is installed
+SOFTWARE_DIR=Path to where the software is installed
-DBS=path to where the SmartDBs will be stored
+DB_DIR=Path to where the SmartDBs will be stored
+DB_SIZE=Size of the database; default 500
-OLDGNMSTXT=path to an old gnms.txt file OR 'none'
+PREV_GNMS=Path to an old gnms.txt file; default 'none'
-CORES=Maximum number of cores allowed
+CORES=Maximum number of cores allowed; default 1
-QUICK_SETUP='none', 'all', or specific desired DBs (see description of Quick Setup mode below)
+QUICK_SETUP=Determine if in Quick Setup mode; 'no' or 'yes'; default 'no'
+SPECIES=Determine which species to include in Quick Setup Mode; 'all' or specific; default 'all'
+    *See Quick Setup below
+BUILD=Determine whether or not to build DBs; 'yes' or 'no'; default no
+OFFSPECIES=Percent of DB reserved for genome outside the species; default 0
+TOP_ORDER=Top rank the DB searches for closely related genomes; 'o', 'c', 'f', or 'g'; default 'o'
 ```

-None of the values for each pair can be left blank.

 ### Manual Downloads
 In some cases, the record of the GCA may be suppressed or otherwise not available from the FTP server.
 If so, our software stops to allow manual download of such files from the NCBI website: look at the legacy page, access the GenBank page and download the data as a fasta file.
 For the gtdb207 update, this only had to be done for GCA_905332505: Fenollaria sporofastidiosus EMRHCC_24, found at: https://www.ncbi.nlm.nih.gov/nuccore/HG994861.1?report=fasta.
 Rerunning hte program will automatically skip to this step and check which files were downloaded.
 If any were not, it will remove the GCA from the list and proceed without it.